AndersenLab/VCF-kit/docs/phylo.md

 ## Generate fasta-alignment from variant calls

 The `phylo fasta` command generates a fasta file by concatenating all single-nucleotide variants from a VCF for each sample.
+The first allele of each genotype is used (for example, for diploid organisms with an A/T genotype, A would always be used).
+Heterozygous calls should be avoided when using the `phylo` command.
 Missing values are replaced with a `-`.
 The fasta sequence is constructed in memory - so it can be somewhat resource intensive for larger files.

 ```
 vk phylo fasta <vcf>